mattiasaxell/mattiasaxell.github.io/content/en/post/2025-10-07-hello-open-government-partnership-summit-in-spain-2025/index.md

 - Meeting Swedish central national government about the Open Government Partnership and representing civil society via the non-profit association Open Knowledge Sweden.
 - There is very much a need for more open government to enable government efficiency and reduce corruption.
 - Sweden is not viewed as a leader in transparency anymore, barely anyone talked about Sweden.
-- Many countries in Africa, Asia nad Latin America are making great strides towards increasing open government.
+- Many countries in Africa, Asia and Latin America are making great strides towards increasing open government.
 - Data needs to be rejuvenated with interoperability to enable more value and seamless magical experiences.

 Links: